With their solid safety ratings, high quality, and lower environmental impact, Tesla cars have a lot going for them.

 Technically, Tesla is now a licensed broker providing coverage via State National Insurance.
 The program is only available to drivers in California for now, but there are plans to expand coverage to other states.

-Be aware that rideshare drivers don’t qualify for coverage under Tesla Insurance.
+rideshare driversdon’t qualify for coverage under Tesla Insurance.
 The company is said to be working on a separate car insurance policy for commercial vehicles, which would include those operated by Lyft and Uber drivers.

 Will Tesla Insurance lower costs?